orbiscode-ops/privacy-policy/README.md

 # Privacy Policy - OrbisCode

-This privacy policy applies to all applications and services provided by **OrbisCode**, including *Trimify* and any other apps published under the same developer account.
+This privacy policy applies to all applications and services provided by **OrbisCode**, including any  apps published under the same developer account.

 ## Information Collection
 Our applications do **not** collect any personal data from users unless it is required for the app’s core functionality (for example: access to the camera, files, or network).